-6Individuals born in 1937 or earlier can retire at age 65 and receive their full benefit.
-For individuals born after 1937, the age at which they can retire and receive their full benefit gradually increases, up to 67 for those born in 1960 and later.
+$^{10}$ Individuals born in 1937 or earlier can retire at age 65 and receive their full benefit.
+The age at which individuals born after 1937 can retire and receive their full benefit gradually increases, up to 67 for those born in 1960 and later.